History of Social Security Administration in Timeline

 In 1972, Cost of Living Adjustments (COLAs) were introduced into Social Security Administration (SSA) programs to address the effects of inflation on fixed incomes.

-1974: SSI Program Operations Begin
+1974: SSA Operations for SSI Program Began

-1975: Payment Center Relocation
+1975: Payment Center Move to Richmond

 1980: Department of Health, Education, and Welfare Renamed

-1984: Exemptions from Social Security
+1984: Federal Employees Hired Before 1984 Exempt from Social Security

-1988: Joseph P. Addabbo Federal Building Opens
+1988: Opening of the Joseph P. Addabbo Federal Building

-1994: SSA Returns to Independent Agency Status
+1994: SSA Returned to Independent Agency Status

-In 1994, Congress amended 42 U.S.C. § 901 and returned the Social Security Administration to the status of an independent agency in the executive branch of government.
+In 1994, Congress amended 42 U.S.C. § 901 and returned the Social Security Administration (SSA) to the status of an independent agency in the executive branch of government.

 2007: Name Change to ODAR

-2010: Social Security Benefits Paid
+2010: Social Security Benefits in 2010

 2018: SSA Employment Figures

-2019: SSI Beneficiaries
+2019: SSI Recipients in 2019

 In 2019, 8 million individuals received SSI, including 1.1 million disabled children, 4.6 million disabled adults, and 2.3 million persons 65 or older.

-2019: Field Offices served 43 million individuals
+2019: Field Offices Served 43 Million Individuals

 In 2019, Social Security Administration field offices served 43 million individuals.